joshuafinch/Personal-Website/content/post/multiple-configurations.md

 {{< image src="/static/configurations_default.png" width="1366" height="616" alt="Default configurations" >}}

-For the example i'm going to show you, we're going to have 3 sets of configurations.
+For the example I'm going to show you, we're going to have 3 sets of configurations.
 One for our development environment and settings, one for staging, and a final one for production.

 Start by duplicate the `Debug` configuration twice (using the `+` icon), renaming the first to `DebugDev` and the second to `DebugStaging`.
 Then duplicate the `Release` configuration twice, similarly naming them as `ReleaseDev` and `ReleaseStaging`.
 Once done, it should look like the below image.